scarolan/gcloud-vault-database-secrets-demo/README.md

 The MySQL server is now ready, and port 3306 is forwarded back to your machine.
 Do not proceed to the next steps until the script has completely finished running.

 ### Step 2: Configure Vault on your local machine

-Run the following commands to get Vault setup on your laptop:
+In a new terminal, run the following commands to get Vault setup on your laptop:

 ```
 vault server -dev -dev-root-token-id=password